 A: Start with a detailed estimate and standardized job codes so every cost can be tracked to the right place.

-Q: How often should field data be entered?
+Q: How often should field data be entered and reviews run?

-Use tools that automate time capture, link to accounting, and provide real-time material pricing.
-Start with the linked estimators above and integrate them with your PM and accounting systems.
+A: Move off spreadsheets once you have multiple concurrent jobs or recurring discrepancies.
+Use tools that automate time capture, link to accounting, and provide real-time material pricing — start with the linked estimators above and integrate them with your PM and accounting systems.

 Ready to Build Your Own Tools for Free?